 First Yasin Malik, now Javed Mir: Our martyred IAF heroes are getting justice at last

-New Delhi, Oct 19: Javed Mir alias Nalka, a key accused in the killing of four IAF personnel including Squadron Leader Ravi Khanna has been arrested.
+New Delhi, Oct 19: Javed Mir alias Nalka, a key accused in the killing of four Indian Air Force (IAF) personnel including Squadron Leader Ravi Khanna has been arrested.

 He had been on the run for 29 years and is part of the banned outfit, Jammu Kashmir Liberation Front.
 Nalka was among the first terrorists to have received arms training in Pakistan.

 The agencies have also named Yasin Malik as one of the accused in this case.
 Mallik is currently lodged at the Tihar jail.
-It may be recalled that recently the Indian Air Force has approved the name of Squadron Leader Ravi Khanna who was killed by Malik in 1990 to be on the War Memorial.
-For Yasin Malik life has come a full circle.
-One of the most notorious separatist/terrorist, he got away scot free with a number of crimes over the years.
+It may be recalled that recently the IAF has approved the name of Squadron Leader Ravi Khanna who was killed by Malik in 1990 to be on the War Memorial.
+For Yasin, Malik life has come a full circle.
+One of the most notorious separatists/terrorist, he got away scot-free with a number of crimes over the years.

 IAF hero gets justice: Why it is time up for Yasin Malik